July Beekeeping Tasks UK

 Watch for patchy brood, odd smells, deformed wings, unusual aggression or sudden drops in colony strength.
 These signs can indicate disease or varroa-related stress.
 Seek advice if you are unsure what you are seeing.

 July is a useful month to assess varroa levels and their impact.
 This information can shape your treatment strategy later in the summer or early autumn, when many beekeepers carry out major varroa control.
+Review Varroa Monitoring Methods and the Varroa Treatment Calendar (UK) if you need a clearer plan.

 They should keep calm, stay at a safe distance and contact a swarm collector rather than trying to move the bees.
 The Report a Swarm page explains what swarms are, why they occur and how to find local help.